borud/tunnel/README.md

 ### Import

-Add the folliwing import and run `go mod tidy` to add tunnel to your project.
+Add the following import and run `go mod tidy` to add tunnel to your project.

 ```go
 import "github.com/borud/tunnel"